siliconcompiler/siliconcompiler/docs/tutorials/remote_soc.rst

 Building Your Own SoC
 =====================

-This tutorial will walk you through the process of building an ASIC containing one PicoRV32 RISC-V CPU core and 2 kilobytes of SRAM, on an open-source 130nm Skywater process node.
+This tutorial will walk you through the process of building an ASIC containing one PicoRV32 RISC-V CPU core and 2 kilobytes of SRAM, on an open-source 130nm Skywater process node, with SiliconCompiler's remote workflow.

-You can find complete example designs which reflect the contents of this tutorial in the public SiliconCompiler repository, `with RAM <https://github.com/siliconcompiler/siliconcompiler/tree/main/examples/picorv32_ram>`_ and `without RAM <https://github.com/siliconcompiler/siliconcompiler/tree/main/examples/picorv32>`_.
+We will walk through the process of downloading the design files and writing a build script, but for your reference, you can find complete example designs which reflect the contents of this tutorial in the public SiliconCompiler repository.
+The first part of the tutorial will cover building the CPU core `without RAM <https://github.com/siliconcompiler/siliconcompiler/tree/main/examples/picorv32>`_, and the second part will describe how to `add an SRAM block <https://github.com/siliconcompiler/siliconcompiler/tree/main/examples/picorv32>`_.

 See the :ref:`Installation <Installation>` section for information on how to install SiliconCompiler, and the :ref:`Remote Processing <Remote Processing>` section for instructions on setting up the remote workflow.